Structure

 HTML body holds visible content like text and images, rendered by browsers.

-The <body> tag can contain various types of elements, including:
+The <body> tag can include various types of elements to enhance webpage content:

 Previous